chitralekhaD/Machine-learning-model-on-lung-cap-data/README.md

 # Machine-learning-model-on-lung-cap-data
-This is machine learning model.In this model i used linear regession algorithms to find the accuracy.then i am doing data cleaning , data preprocessing ,sampling then build the model. after that i predict the values then check the performance of model. after that i got the accuracy 85%.
+This is machine learning model.In this model i used linear regession algorithms to find the accuracy.In this data target variable(y) is lung cap .then i am doing data cleaning , data preprocessing ,sampling then build the model. after that i predict the values then check the performance of model. after that i got the accuracy 85%.